316k/leopard-subpixel/README.md

 ### 4. Run `subpixel`

-Use `./subpixel matches-29.ppm` to interpolate and get subpixel accuracy.
+Use `./subpixel lutCam29.ppm` to interpolate and get subpixel accuracy.

-This will generate the file `subpixel.ppm`, which should be your final image.
+This will generate the file `lutSubCam.ppm`, which should be your final image.